bitnami/charts/bitnami/tensorflow-resnet/README.md

 ## Upgrading

+### To 3.3.0

+TensorFlow ResNet's version was updated to `2.7.0`.
+Although this new version [does not include breaking changes](https://github.com/tensorflow/serving/releases/tag/2.7.0), the client [was updated to work with newer TF Model Garden models](https://github.com/tensorflow/serving/commit/bb1428d53abb53fe938ddf9bb8839d4dfe48d291).
+Older models may need to adapt their signature [to the newer, common one](https://www.tensorflow.org/hub/common_signatures/images).

+As a result, the pretrained model served by this Chart was updated to [Imagenet (ILSVRC-2012-CLS) classification with ResNet 50](https://tfhub.dev/tensorflow/resnet_50/classification/1).

 ### To 3.1.0

 This version introduces `bitnami/common`, a [library chart](https://helm.sh/docs/topics/library_charts/#helm) as a dependency.
 More documentation about this new utility could be found [here](https://github.com/bitnami/charts/tree/master/bitnami/common#bitnami-common-library-chart).
 Please, make sure that you have updated the chart dependencies before executing any upgrade.